Scor-pi/Scor-pi/README.md

 - 👋 Hi, I’m @Scor-pi
-- 👀 I’m interested in ... cybersecurity,pentesting  and AI
+- 👀 I’m interested in ... data analyst, cybersecurity  and pentesting
-- 🌱 I’m currently learning ...python (tensorflow)
+- 🌱 I’m currently learning ...data analyst,cybersecurity  and pentesting  using python
-- 💞️ I’m looking to collaborate on ... project to advance day to day life activities, security to end spam or yahoo and complete my long time dream
+- 💞️ I’m looking to collaborate on ...learning and exploring  new knowledge  and code
 - 📫 How to reach me ...
 Yahayasulaimon20@gmail.com
 <!---